Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 What are the signs and symptoms of keratoconus?

 Your healthcare provider will examine your cornea for curves, lines, or areas that are not even.
-He may also see swelling on your lower eyelid when you look down, or a ring of iron deposits in your eye.
+Your provider may also see swelling on your lower eyelid when you look down, or a ring of iron deposits in your eye.
 You may have the following symptoms:

 - Blurry vision or difficulty seeing objects that are far away